 Develop Your Child’s Senses by Playing with Food

-Make Your Own Sand Box
+Make Your Own “Sand” Box

 Especially if you live somewhere with a lot of snow, winter can leave kids longing for the park and the sandbox.
 Make your own “sand” box using cereal.
 You can play in a small 5 quart bin – it doesn’t need to be large.
-Just use it like it is a sandbox or hide a few of their favorite snacks inside for them to find.
+Just use it like it’s a sandbox or hide a few of their favorite snacks inside for them to find.

-Draw Pictures
+Draw Pudding Pictures

-Make a Discovery Bowl
+Make a Jello Discovery Bowl

 Let Them Be the Chef or Baker!